Wenoxxxx/PinoyQuest/README.md

 ## 🎮 Overview

-**PinoyQuest** is a retro-inspired 2D RPG adventure that taps into the timeless charm of classic handheld games—think Pokémon on MyBoy—but infused with pure **Pinoy culture**.
+**PinoyQuest** is a retro-inspired 2D adventure that taps into the timeless charm of classic handheld games—think Pokémon on MyBoy—but infused with pure **Pinoy culture**.

 Set in a pixelated rendition of a lively Filipino town, you play as a young hero navigating vibrant streets, sari-sari stores, and nostalgic playgrounds.
 Your mission?
 Restore peace after mischievous local spirits (engkanto vibes) start disrupting cherished Filipino childhood games.